Modern Psychiatry Is Losing Its Way

 Every month or so I get enquiries from a potential client who’s clearly been through the medical/psychiatric pathway of care and my heart sinks.
 This week I had a client who insisted I read his psychiatrist’s notes on how they’d been diagnosed with this and that.
 The actual issue that was creating difficulty in his life, which was real, and very treatable would have taken me or any of the students I work with 30 minutes to resolve completely.
 Hours of correspondence and calls later, an insistence that three people were involved in booking and monitoring the sessions and there’s still no appointment in the diary.
 It will probably never happen.
 I’m certainly not reading those notes; that’s never going to happen.
 Why would I see this client through somebody else’s eyes, rather than my own?
 A lot of the information I need from the client is non-verbal anyhow.

 Here’s an example.
 A recent client had killed a pedestrian driving at night.
 Six months later she was getting flashbacks, bouts of anger, sleep problems, reliving that ‘thump’ and being fixated by that image on the ground under a blanket.
 If you were to attach psychiatric labels to this client, it would be PTSD, depression, anxiety, sleep disorders, etc. The standard treatment would be antidepressants, anti-anxiety medication and then something to help them sleep and none of this would address the problem, only the symptoms.
-Psychiatric medicine fails to address the cause.
+Stop the meds, the problems come back because in most cases, psychiatric medicine fails to address the cause.
 The cause, in this instance, was her replaying the ‘thump’, the images, etc in her head over and over.
 One session to stop that, one to ensure nothing else was needed and confirm the first session had done what it was supposed to.
 Job done, no medication required.
 And let’s remember, that medical/psychiatric intervention would have been a minimum treatment of six months on those drugs, probably several modifications of those drug types and levels to get the client to the right level of detachment and indifference to the ‘thump’ and the images her unconscious were unhelpfully regurgitating.

 Render Unto Caesar